Home

 Together, the Larsens produced two children -- Lucille Patterson and Earl A. Larsen.

 His final work for the MOPAC was as a blacksmith.
-While they could not have known, Lelia's distant cousin Edward Harlan McReynolds, was assistant to the president of MOPAC for many years and editor of its acclaimed Missouri Pacific Lines Magazine.
+While there is no way they possibly could have known, Lelia's distant cousin Edward Harlan McReynolds, was assistant to the president of MOPAC for many years in St. Louis and editor of its acclaimed Missouri Pacific Lines Magazine.

 Lelia was a member of Children's Memorial Lutheran Church and of the Daughters of the American Revolution, though it's not known on which patriot's line she is admitted